 Next-generation connectivity will enable processes and decisions to be driven by real-time data.
 It’s important, then, that you have a legal partner who understands the legal issues around data flows and processing, and who can advise on the constraints around collecting and processing particular categories of data.

 Real-time data flows can also radically change business models.
 Assets are no longer simply sold – there may be an ongoing relationship with the customer around the data being collected.
 Equally, the asset may not be sold at all, but leased on the basis of recorded usage.
-We can work with you to restructure contracts for your customers or with your suppliers.
+We can work with you to restructure contracts for your customers or with your suppliers and to understand the legal and regulatory impact of these business models.

 Adoption of next-generation connectivity requires additional infrastructure – in particular, 5G will require new radios to be installed on new and existing base stations.
 Our understanding of the regulatory framework, funding and investment support for building out 5G infrastructure, means that we’re called on by clients to advise them through the process from end to end.